Technology in Classrooms

 Technology is everywhere and ever changing in District 2!
 As students are spending more time on digital devices, our schools prepare them with the tech skills they need, such as internet safety, digital citizenship, and research strategies.

-iPads, Chromebooks, and laptops are not a substitute for traditional classroom methods; they are tools that encourage 21st century learning and develop skills such as collaborating, creating, communicating, and critical thinking.
-With this technology, students develop information literacy by learning with integrated media.
+Technology is not a substitute for traditional classroom methods; it is a tool that encourages 21st century learning and develops skills such as collaborating, creating, communicating, and critical thinking.

 Tech Integration by Grade Level

 Students in these classrooms utilize classroom tablets and the schools' computer labs.
 Technology is primarily used to provide students with extra practice for reading, writing, and math skills.
 Apps such as RazKids and Starfall are used to help students develop phonic skills.
 Apps such as Zearn and ABCya are used to help students develop math skills.
 Students also use technology to create projects.
 Some projects include creating animal research books and creating book talk video recordings.